-Adjudicator means the Dean or designate of the Dean who will normally act to investigate and adjudicate academic misconduct matters occurring in courses offered by his/her Faculty.
+Adjudicator means the Dean or designate of the Dean who will normally act to investigate and adjudicate academic misconduct matters occurring in courses offered by their Faculty.
+In the case of Continuing Education studies, the Executive Director of Continuing Education shall act as adjudicator.
 Where the instructor reporting the misconduct is also the adjudicator who would normally be reviewing the matter, the Dean shall act in the adjudicator's place or designate another to act as adjudicator under this bylaw on that particular matter.
 In the event of the absence or inability to act of the adjudicator, the Dean shall act in the adjudicator's place or designate another to act as adjudicator under this bylaw.
-If the Dean is the instructor initiating the complaint, the Provost shall act as, or designate, an adjudicator.
+If the Dean or the Executive Director of Continuing Education is the instructor initiating the complaint, the Provost shall act as, or designate, an adjudicator.
 In the case of academic misconduct involving graduate students, the Dean of the Faculty of Graduate Studies or designate of the Dean of the Faculty of Graduate Studies will normally act to investigate and adjudicate such matters.